Irene Crespin

 Irene Crespin OBE (12 November 1896 – 2 January 1980) was an Australian geologist and micropalaeontologist.
 Irene's interest in geology brought her attention to Frederick Chapman, who was a palaeontologist at the National Museum of Victoria.
 Irene became his assistant and later replaced his role as a palaeontologist in the Department of the Interior where she received half his salary, equipment and office space because she was a woman.
 Crespin began her research by examining and locating fossils across Australia.

 Early life

-Geologist Irene Crespin was born in Australia in the town of Kew, Victoria.
+Geologist Irene Crespin was born in Australia in the Melbourne suburb of Kew.
 Crespin was born to Victorian parents, her father Godwin George Crespin an auctioneer and her mother was Eliza Jane.
 Originally, Crespin dreamed of becoming a musician, but after attending the Mansfield Agricultural High School she found her inspiration to become a geologist.

 She took her B.A. from the University of Melbourne in 1919, in which she studied to become a teacher.
 Here, she fell under the influence of Frederick Chapman, whose assistant she became in December 1927.
 From here she assisted Chapman in his study and search to discover oils and minerals in the area.